 This aphorism may appear to be an afterthought when it comes to protecting your trading funds in the case of a bad deal.
 True, but it is also a crucial component of profitable forex trading.

 Many rookie traders believe that risk management just means setting stop-loss orders around their trade entrance point.
 True, effective money management means not initiating trades with stop-loss levels that are so far away from your entry point that the risk/reward ratio is negative.

-Yes, only engage in trades that allow you to put a stop-loss order close enough to the entry point to prevent a big loss, it’s also crucial to place stop orders at appropriate price levels depending on your market analysis.
+Only engage in trades that allow you to put a stop-loss order close enough to the entry point to prevent a big loss.
+It’s also crucial to place stop orders at appropriate price levels depending on your market analysis.

-A popular rule of thumb for good stop-loss order placement is to position your stop slightly above a price where the market should not trade if your market analysis is right.
+Popular rule of thumb for good stop-loss order placement is to position your stop slightly above a price.
+Where the market should not trade if your market analysis is right.